seinecle/blog/_posts/2028-06-28-highered-ai-web.md

 ## MOOC platforms still exist but schools and universities are fine

 Coursera, Udemy, Udacity, EdX and the Khan academy are still around, after much difficulties and restructuring.
 They did not displace higher ed orgs by any means but address new, or different, or overlapping but not extensive segments of students.
-Distance learning is a central feature of MOOCs and is indeed important and even vital to highered, but that was revealed by the COVID pandemic (2020-2022) more than by MOOCS.
-Traditional highered organizations adapted to the pandemic in a swift way by accelerating their equipments in digital services (with Zoom having their IPO in 2019, what a luck).
+Distance learning is a central feature of MOOCs and is indeed important and even vital to higher ed, but that was revealed by the COVID pandemic (2020-2022) more than by MOOCS.
+Traditional higher ed organizations adapted to the pandemic in a swift way by accelerating their equipments in digital services (with Zoom having their IPO in 2019, what a luck).

-I experienced the shock of the emergence of the web in highered as a student, and I was an active participant in the 2 other shocks as a professor and program manager at emlyon business school in 2014-2024 under the direction of Bernard Belletante.
+I experienced the shock of the emergence of the web in higher ed as a student, and I was an active participant in the 2 other shocks as a professor and program manager at emlyon business school in 2014-2024 under the direction of Bernard Belletante.
 Belletante is a visionary who made sure these shocks were anticipated and translated into the programs and support services of the school.
 Launch of new programs in data science, creation of a Makers lab, new LMS, de-siloting of academic departments, recruitment of professors with new profiles, adaptation of the classrooms for hybrid learning, etc: the school served the students so well by making all these changes in advance rather than in reaction to the shocks.

 Among these 3 shocks, the development of the Internet and the web remains the one that I would personally be tempted to compare to AI, given the transformative effect they had on society in general.